Kira Salak

 Kira Salak (born September 4, 1971) is an American writer, adventurer, and journalist known for her travels in Mali and Papua New Guinea.
 She has written two books of nonfiction and a book of fiction based on her travels and is a contributing editor at National Geographic magazine.

 Biography

 Early life

-Kira Salak was born on September 4, 1971, in a western suburb of Chicago, Illinois.
+Kira Salak was born on September 4, 1971, in Westmont, a western suburb of Chicago, Illinois.
 Her mother was a waitress and her father repaired mainframe computers.
 When Salak was 13, her parents sent her to Wayland Academy, a boarding school in Beaver Dam, Wisconsin, where she participated in cross-country activities and set a state level track record when she was 14.
 Though she began training for National and Olympic trials, she dropped out of the sport and decided to travel instead.
 Kira Salak received her B.F.A. in writing, literature and publishing from Emerson College.
 She received her M.F.A. in creative writing (fiction) from the University of Arizona.
 In 2004, she graduated from the University of Missouri, with a PhD in English; her two areas of specialization were 20th century American prose literature and travel literature.